yugabyte/yugabyte-db/docs/content/v2024.2/yugabyte-platform/back-up-restore-universes/disaster-recovery/_index.md

 ### Manual schema changes

-In manual mode, table and index-level schema changes must be performed in a specific order as follows:

-1. The DR primary universe.
-1. The DR replica universe.
-1. In some cases, they must also be updated on the YugabyteDB Anywhere DR configuration.
+In manual mode, table and index-level schema changes must be performed on the DR primary universe and the DR replica universe, and, in some cases, they must also be updated on the YugabyteDB Anywhere DR configuration.

 The exact sequence of these operations for each type of schema change (DDL) is described in [Manage tables and indexes](./disaster-recovery-tables/).